(608) 742-9000 x109

 Meet Amanda Kohn.
 Amanda is the Ministries Coordinator for St. John’s school and is the smiling face greeting you in the school office.
 Amanda is a graduate of Concordia University, Wisconsin, where she received a Bachelors of Art in Health Care Administration.
-Currently, Amanda is working towards her master's degree to become a Deaconess.
 Amanda began her career at St. John’s in 2019 but has been a member of St. John’s Lutheran Miniseries her whole life.
 Amanda enjoys serving others by helping the staff, students, parents, community, and the congregation of St. John’s.
-When you enter the school office, you may find her coloring with a student on the office wall.
-When Amanda is not in the school office, you may find her at Divine Savior where she is a Chaplain.
-She enjoys spending time with her family and friends, curling at the Portage Curling Club, doing crafts, reading, and listening to music.
+When you enter the school office, you may find her coloring with a student.
+When Amanda is not in the school office, you will find her spending time with her family and friends, curling at the Portage Curling Club, doing crafts, reading, and listening to music.
 If Amanda could give one piece of advice to the students of St. John’s it would be, “Trust the Lord with all of your heart and mind.
 You are His masterpiece.”

 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain.